TallanGroberg/store/README.md

 make basic auth *
+make all your crud on the back end for products. *

+cart fuctionality
+  1.make a button.
+  2. make the button save the id of the user that chose it to the databack with the object 3.make the price of the object displayed to the user.
+  4. incorporate stripe.

-make all your crud on the back end for products. make a visual hierarchy in Container for App.js, make a good navbar make mobile responsive with window.innerWidth
+make a visual hierarchy in Container for App.js, make a good navbar make mobile responsive with window.innerWidth